Office of Postsecondary Education, Department of Education.

 - Use one of the following fonts: Times New Roman, Courier, Courier New, or Arial.

-The recommended page limit does not apply to Part I, the cover sheet; Part II, budget section, including the narrative budget justification; Part IV, the assurance and certifications; or the one-page abstract, the resumes, the biography, or letters of support.
+The recommended page limit does not apply to the cover sheet or budget section, including the narrative budget justification; the assurance and certifications; or the one-page abstract, the resumes, the biography, or letters of support.
 However, the recommended page limit does apply to all of the application narrative.

 V. Application Review Information